-The simple answer is yes, you may contribute to a Solo 401(k) and SEP IRA in the same year.
+The simple answer is yes and no, you may contribute to a Solo 401(k) and SEP IRA in the same year.
+It all depends on the forms you use, which we’ll explain later.
 You’re small business can maintain both plans, but there’s really no advantage to utilizing both.
 Generally, unless you have full-time employees, the Solo 401(k) plan is the superior option.
 Once you hire employees for your business (other than a spouse or partner), you can no long employ a Solo 401(k).
 These plans are for owner-only businesses and the self-employed.
 The SEP IRA remains a solid option for expanding, small businesses.

 What is a Solo 401(k)?